Face feeling greasy? Here are 3 steps for a simple skincare routine for oily skin.

 When to use: Moisturizers should be used twice a day, at minimum, after cleansing and toning.
 They can be used more as needed—typically after an afternoon shower or if SPF needs to be reapplied (which is technically every two hours if you’re out in the sun).

 That’s the foundation of a good, simple skincare routine for oily skin.
 Start with the foundational three steps—cleansing, toning, and moisturizing—and the skin should stay properly hydrated, never greasy.

-▶ Shop: Complete Skincare Set for Oily Skin, $48
+▶ Shop: Essentials Skincare Set for Oily Skin, $48

 Looking for extra self-care?